TomasFerranti/TextureExtractor/README.md

 ## How does it work?

-Currently there is an article in the works to explain all the tool functionalities.
+Currently there is an article and a manual in the works to explain all the tool functionalities.